More trains could be cancelled as Met Office issues weather warnings

 Trains are being diverted via Bath or Temple Meads potentially adding 40 minutes to passengers’ journeys, it said.

-The train operator said passengers could expect further disruption if high levels of rain return.
+The train operator said passengers could expect further disruption if high levels of rain return and urged anyone making journeys to south-west England to leave before 3pm.

+In a statement, the firm said: “With further flood warnings in place and the amount of rain forecast, Network Rail has identified key sites in Wiltshire, Somerset, Devon and Cornwall as being at risk of flooding from around 1500.
+Trains may not be able to operate through these areas.”

+Services between Paddington and Swindon will operate but may be affected by flooding elsewhere, the firm added.